Brian Wilson (baseball): 2012 season

 Wilson's 2012 season would be short-lived.
 With the Giants leading the Colorado Rockies 4–1 entering the bottom of the ninth inning on April 12, he made his second appearance of the season to get the save for the Giants.
 He walked in a run to make it 4–2, but retired Marco Scutaro with the bases loaded to earn the save.
 He injured his elbow during the game and underwent Tommy John surgery for the second time in his career on April 19, causing him to miss the remainder of the season.
 During his injury shortened season, Wilson made only 2 appearances with an ERA of 9.00 and 1 save.
 The Giants went on to win their second World Series in three years.
 Wilson expressed confidence in an interview on April 15 that he would return to the Giants in 2013.
 However, because he was coming off an injury and would be owed at least $6.8 million for 2013, he was non-tendered after the season, which made him a free agent for the first time in his career.
-As of the end of the 2012 season, he ranked third all-time in saves as a Giant with 171, behind only Robb Nen (206) and Rod Beck (199).
+At the end of the 2012 season, he ranked third all-time in saves as a Giant with 171, behind only Robb Nen (206) and Rod Beck (199).

-2012–2013 free agency
+After his playing career ended, Wilson was inducted into the Giants Wall of Fame in 2018.

+Los Angeles Dodgers (2013–2014)

 Wilson chose not to sign with any team before the 2013 season because he wanted to be fully recovered from surgery when he attempted his comeback.
-On July 25, he threw a bullpen session in front of various teams' scouts with the hope to sign with a contender.
+On July 25, he threw a bullpen session for several teams' scouts, hoping to sign with a contender.